podium-lib/context/README.md

 ### Parsers

-A parser works on an inbound request to the Layout server.
-A parser is handed a [HttpIncoming] object on each request.
-Upon execution a parser builds a value which will be applied as part of the context which is appended to the requests to Podlet servers.
+Parsers operate on inbound requests to a layout server.
+Each parser is handed an [HttpIncoming] object for each request.
+Upon execution a parser builds a value which will be applied as part of the context and then appended to all requests made to podlet servers.

 This module comes with a set of built in parsers which will always be applied.